daniel-soaress/daniel-soaress/README.md

 Feel free to explore my projects and provide feedback or suggestions.
 Let's discuss how we can innovate and build something amazing together!

 ### Get in Touch
 Connect with me on [LinkedIn](https://www.linkedin.com/in/lostcode/) to collaborate on projects or discuss new ideas.
-You can also find me on [Instagram](https://www.instagram.com/ilostcode/) for insights into my coding journey.
+You can also find me on [Instagram](https://www.instagram.com/ilostcode/).
 Read more about my experiences and thoughts on [Medium](https://medium.com/@ilostcode).

 Let's create impactful solutions and push boundaries in technology! 🚀